crayzeewulf/libserial/README.md

 sudo make install
 ```

 You can specify an installation directory different from the default, (/usr/local/), by replacing the `cmake ..` command in the `compile.sh` script.
-For example, to install into the top level `usr/include` instead of the `usr/local/include` directory, use the following:
+For example, to install under `/usr` instead of the `/usr/local` directory, use the following:
 ```sh
 cmake -DCMAKE_INSTALL_PREFIX=/usr ..
 ```